-Consumer agencies argue debtors shouldn’t have to pay suits' costs
+In a case before the Supreme Court, consumer agencies argue debtors shouldn’t have to pay costs of suing debt collectors

 The case before the court

 The one that made it to the Supreme Court, though, could discourage such suits, the agencies say.
 The case, known as Marx v.
 General Revenue Corp., revolves around the experience of Olivea Marx, a Colorado woman who racked up student debt and failed to pay it, then was contacted by a debt collector.
 Marx, a single mother with two young children and a low-paying job, claimed the collector’s vigor went beyond the limits of the law.
 It called her several times a day, she said, and illegally threatened to garnish half her wages and sent a collection-related fax to her employer.
 She sued.

 The court disagreed, finding that the debt collector’s contact with the woman’s employer did not violate the law because it did not specifically mention her debt.
 The court ordered her to pay $4,543 in costs — nearly all of which compensated the debt collector for hiring a court reporter and bringing in witnesses.